shsagir/play-area-sync/docs/craft-3-tune.md

 ### A. Update Craft with a Git workflow

-When you have used a Git to deploy Craft, your update workflow likely looks like this: You will update your local installation first, then, when everything works, you will deploy the changes to your fortrabbit production App.
-Use Composer to first update your local installation, then push the changes to trigger the update on remote.
+When you have used a Git to deploy Craft, your update workflow likely looks like this: Use Composer to first update your local installation, then push the changes to trigger the update on remote.
 Run the following command in the terminal on your computer **locally**:

 ```shell
 # Make sure to be in the projects root folder (locally)